hantuzun/awesome-clojurescript/README.md

 - [electron-template](https://github.com/ducky427/electron-template) - A template for creating web based desktop applications with Electron, ClojureScript and Reagent.
 - [Hoplon](http://hoplon.io) – Write everything in Clojure and ClojureScript, clientside and serverside.
 - [Luminus](http://www.luminusweb.net/) – It aims to provide a robust, scalable, and easy to use platform.
+- [Macchiato](https://github.com/macchiato-framework/macchiato-core) – It aims to provide an easy to use platform for Node.js.
 - [Mies](https://github.com/swannodette/mies) – A minimal ClojureScript project template.
 - [re-frame](https://github.com/Day8/re-frame) – A Reagent Framework For Writing SPAs, in Clojurescript.
 - [Tenzing](http://martinklepsch.github.io/tenzing/) – A ClojureScript template with no backend that uses Boot.